jxiao/jeffreyxiao.com/src/markdown/experience/pingry-covid.md

 - Developed and maintained a public-facing COVID-19 dashboard to inform the Pingry community of the school’s reopening status and confirmed cases at the state, county and internal levels
 - Used by entire Pingry community (students, faculty, parents) since the Fall 2020
-- Currently maintained and monitored during 2021-2022 academic year
+- Maintained and monitored during 2021-2022 academic year